wappointment/wappointment/readme.txt

 == Changelog ==

-= 1.2.0 - 2019-11-1 =
+= 1.2.0 - 2019-12-14 =
-* Added Floating booking buttons in the widget options
-* Added icons to differentiate type of appointment phone, skype or at a location
+* Your Booking button can float in the bottom right corner of your page now
+* Clearer backend calendar to manage your appointment better
 * Fixed bug staff selection on ms or prefixed site
 * Fixed bug client updating contact info when taking appointment
+* And tons of quick refactoring and interfaces corrections for more coherence

 = 1.1.1 - 2019-10-07 =
 * Fixed shortcode bug inserted in page or post